Citi just recently revamped its “Prestige Card,” which as the name suggests, is only reserved for the company’s wealthiest clients.

 You also won’t be subject to any foreign transaction fees with this card, another way to save some money.

-So if you’re a world traveler and a big spender, Citi Prestige should definitely be included in your credit card comparison.
+So if you’re a world traveler and a big spender, Citi Prestige should definitely be included in your credit card search.

-Tip: If you just want to earn cash back, take a look at the fee-free Blue Cash Everyday Card instead.
+Tip: If you just want to earn cash back, as opposed to travel rewards, take a look at the fee-free Blue Cash Everyday Card instead.